publiccodenet/about/glossary/ecosystem-level-definition.md

 # Ecosystem Level

-At the level of the Public Code ecosystem and outside of the specific organisational, national or legal contexts.
+At the level of the Public Code ecosystem and outside of the specific organizational, national or legal contexts.